Kursula/PredictLite/README.md

 - embedding_ood_ratio: ratio of training samples to be used to train out of distribution (OOD) embeddings.
 Default value = 0.02 meaning that 2% of training samples will use OOD categorical values.
 Does not apply to test data.
 - interpolate_nan: enable/disable NaN value interpolation.
 Default value is True.
 Will perform linear interpolation using previous and next valid values.
 Will not be able to process NaN values at either end of the input DataFrame.
 - zerofill_nan: enable/disable NaN value zero filling.
 Default value is True.
 If also interpolate_nan is True, the interpolation is performed first and the remaining NaN values are zerofilled.

+Model fit mandatory parameters:
+- data: Pandas DataFrame data that is used to fit the model.

+Model fit optional parameters:
 - train_test_split: float between 0 and 1.
 Gives the ratio of data to be used in model training.
 Default is 0.8, which means that 80% of data rows are used in training and the last 20% are used in testing.
 - train_sample_n: integer value that specifies the number of trainig samples.
 Default is None and it causes all data rows to be used in model training.
 - test_sample_n: integer value that specifies the number of test samples.
 Default is None and it causes all data rows to be used in model testing.